With RB Leipzig now UEFA Champions League regulars, it almost beggars belief that the Bundesliga club was only founded in 2009.

 The Bundesliga became the first of Europe's top leagues to resume and play to a conclusion, and Leipzig repeated their third-place finish from 2019, with Werner - Leipzig's all-time top goalscorer - supplying a remarkable 28 goals.

-It has taken Leipzig just 11 years from birth to the brink of a Champions League final and while it has been a spectacular ride already, you would not bet against the next chapters in this modern day footballing fairy tale being equally, if not more thrilling.
+There may have been more upheaval recently than in previous times - but what adolescent doesn't have growing pains?
+After all, it took Leipzig just 11 years from birth to the brink of a Champions League final and while it has been a spectacular ride, you would not bet against the next chapters in this modern day footballing fairy tale being equally, if not more thrilling.

 Matchday 13 probable teams